Yuyyiyy/Loopbring-new-start-off/README.md

 loopbringAllButton.MouseButton1Click:Connect(function()
 	local state = not loopbringAllActive
 	loopbringAllActive = state
-	tweenColor(loopbringAllButton, state and darkGold or Color3.fromRGB(30, 30, 60))
+	tweenColor(loopbringAllButton, state and darkGold or standardBtnColor)
 	for name, btn in pairs(playerButtons) do
 		if Players:FindFirstChild(name) and name ~= LocalPlayer.Name then
 			loopList[name] = state or nil